gingerbeardman/gingerbeardman.github.io/README.md

 - For tags, try to not add space between two words, for example, `Ruby on Rails`, could be something like (`ruby-on-rails`, `Ruby_on_Rails`, or `Ruby-on-Rails`).

 - Nouns are similar to tags but list keywords that should be emphasised in the rendered post.
-I use these to emphasise, in italics, certain names, places, brands or products mentioned in the content.
+I use these to emphasise (in italics) certain names, places, brands or products mentioned in the content.
 Doing it this way reduces the possibility of human error.

 - To keep things more organized, add post images to **/images/posts** directory, and add page images to **/images/pages** directory.

 - The `featured` key is to mark the post as a featured post, this will add a heart character (♥) to the postcard.

-- The `pinned` key is to pin the post to the top of the first page, this will add a pin character (🖈) to the postcard.
+- The `pinned` key is to pin the post to the top of the first page, this will add a pin character () to the postcard.

 - Recent posts (more recent than set number of seconds, currently disabled) are marked with an exclamation character (!) on the postcard.